 Acting on Jericho’s intuition, Leona met with several executives of the Romano Family the following day.
-Jericho was not in attendance.
-He assumed Talib was not in attendance either since the man had left the hotel to join his new team the previous night.
+Jericho wasn’t in attendance.
+He assumed Talib wasn’t in attendance either since the man had left the hotel to join his new team the previous night.

 “Off to do long-range surveillance,” Talib had said before slipping a folded crane into Jericho’s pocket and finishing with, “but I’ll keep in touch.”